 DR JAKE FAIRNIE IS A BRAIN SCIENTIST FROM UNIVERSITY COLLEGE LONDON

 Jake has a PhD in Cognitive Neuroscience from the University College London’s Institute of Cognitive Neuroscience.

 He is currently Head of Communications for the European Research Infrastructure for translational medicine (EATRIS).
+He is the inventor of BrainWire - a patented way of visualising medical scan data.
 He is also Honorary Lecturer on the MSc in Cognitive Neuroscience programme (Communication Skills in Cognitive Neuroscience) and BSc Psychology course (Perception, Attention and Action module), and holds an Honorary Research Fellowship at the Anna Freud National Centre for Children and Families (a charity dedicated to providing training and support for child mental health services).

 Jake also teaches foundational neuroscience on a Guardian Masterclass that helps people develop healthy digital habits in collaboration with Mind Over Tech (read more here).

 Together with Dr Vanessa Puetz, Jake created a free online course on 'Childhood Adversity: The Impact of Childhood Maltreatment on Mental Health' on the Future Learn platform.
 Click here to explore the connection between childhood adversity and mental health, and enhance your knowledge of mental health in young people.

 Jake was previously Digital Communications Lead at the University College London Division of Psychology and Language Sciences (UCL Faculty of Brain Sciences) and held a Postdoctoral Research Associate post at the Centre for Research in Autism and Education (UCL Institute of Education) and a Postdoctoral Researcher post in the UCL Attention and Cognitive Control Laboratory.

 He has also been Science Consultant on James May ‘Things You Need To Know’ (Brain special; BBC2), Britain’s Brightest (BBC1), Hidden Talent (Channel 4), Open University (Psychology Course) and Weird Warfare (History Channel USA).